Bristol Airport: Appeal

-Work commences
+Transport hub

-In September 2023 Bristol Airport announced the commencement of its expansion plans, starting with the construction of a £60 million transport hub and car park.
+In September 2023 Bristol Airport announced the commencement of its new expansion plans, starting with the construction of a £60m transport hub and car park.
 This project includes the creation of one of the region's largest bus interchanges on the top level of the new car park, with an expansion that will more than double the number of coach bays, increasing them from 6 to 16.
 Additionally, the new multi-storey car park will provide over 2,000 parking spaces.
-The project is expected to take 18 months and aims to significantly enhance transportation options and services for passengers arriving at or departing from the airport.
+The project was expected to take 18 months and aims to significantly enhance transportation options and services for passengers arriving at or departing from the airport.

+In July 2025, the new public transport interchange officially opened, significantly boosting bus and coach capacity and service frequency.

 2024 expansion proposal

-In November 2024, the airport opened a consultation on further expansion plans, including launching direct long-haul flights to destinations such as the Middle East and the East Coast of America and a further capacity increase to 15 million passengers per annum.
-The proposal involves extending the Bristol Airport terminal from approximately 50,000 m2 to approximately 130,000 m2, significantly exceeding the existing permission to expand to 70,000 m2.
-This expansion aims to enhance the customer experience with improved waiting areas, retail space, and facilities.
-The plans also include a 150 m runway extension within existing boundaries to support limited long-haul routes, alongside new taxiways to reduce congestion.
+In November 2024, the airport opened a consultation on another capacity increase, to 15 million passengers per year, including launching direct long-haul flights to destinations such as the Middle East and the east coast of America.
+The proposal involves extending the Bristol Airport terminal from approximately 50,000 m2 to 130,000 m2, beyond the existing permission to expand to 70,000 m2.

+The plans include a 150 m runway extension within existing boundaries to support limited long-haul routes, alongside new taxiways to reduce congestion.
 To address traffic impacts, plans involve upgrading the A38 and nearby junctions, introducing bus priority lanes, and collaborating on future mass transit connections.

+In November 2025, as part of the preparations for the proposed runway changes, the airport initiated a public consultation regarding the development of new runway approach lighting systems, essential for the safe operation of extended and long-haul routes.

+The airport continued its terminal investment under existing permissions in December 2025, announcing a transformation of its departure lounge, which will feature a larger central bar, a new food and beverage area, and significantly more seating for passengers.

-Views for and against
+Views for and against expansion

-The Bristol Airport Action Network criticised the latest proposal, calling it disappointing and stating that it fails to "consider the needs of local people" or address "its climate impact."
+The Bristol Airport Action Network criticised expansion proposals, calling them disappointing and stating that they fail to "consider the needs of local people" or address "its climate impact."
 They also described the airport's projected economic and job benefits as "misleading," citing their research, which indicates that the airport often "massively overstates the number of new jobs and economic gains it will generate."

 Steve Smith, the Conservative candidate for the Mayor of the West of England, expressed his support for the expansion proposal.
 He argued that the expansion would "create local jobs, open new routes to the rest of the world, and attract greater inward investment to our region."
 Smith also emphasized the convenience and environmental benefits for local travellers, stating, "Too many local people have to endure long drives to Heathrow or Birmingham just to access the flights they need.
 This is inconvenient, inefficient, and not good for the environment.
 Expanding Bristol Airport will provide passengers with convenience, choice, and high-quality services, right here in the West of England."